Story about a photograph lost on a Mapperley bus goes viral.

-The Mapperley People community have a proven track record in reuniting people with their lost property.
-Pets in particular are often reported lost by their owners.
-Thanks to people sharing these posts many are found or identified.
-Parrots and even tortoises have been traced, thanks to the good people of Mapperley.
+The Mapperley People community have a proven track record of reuniting people with their lost property.
+Pets in particular are often reported lost, and thanks to people sharing these posts many are found or identified.
+Parrots and even tortoises have been traced.
+Thanks to the good people of Mapperley.

 Ben, a local resident contacted Mapperley People after losing a signed photograph of Chris Hughes from the popular BBC quiz show Eggheads.